Cloudy with a Chance of Meatballs 2: Music

 The music was composed by Mark Mothersbaugh.
-Cody Simpson provided a single "La Da Dee", which was played at the film's end credits.
+Cody Simpson provided a single, from his album Surfers Paradise "La Da Dee", which was played at the film's end credits.
 Simpson also performed in a music video that incorporated footage from the film.
 Paul McCartney's single, "New", from his 2013 album, was featured in the film.

+In the Japanese release, the band TEMPURA KIDZ provides a song "Tabechaitaino" and voices a Marshmallow.